 1. Respond to the customer's review.

 The most effective way to handle a negative customer review is to respond to it.
-In fact, a Harris study reveals that nearly a third of all customers who leave a negative review end up deleting it if the business responds to them.
-Remember, these reviews are public for the customer too, and they don't want to look like the villain when your team responds underneath with a sincere apology.
+If your team made a mistake that inspired a negative review, a genuine apology can go a long way in changing the perception a potential customer has of your brand.
+If it's a positive review, an appreciative response makes an impact, too.
+Remember, these reviews are public for the customer as well as your business, and customers don't want to look like the villain when your team responds underneath with a polite message.

 2. Ask the customer to delete it.